DevExpress/testcafe/docs/articles/documentation/continuous-integration/circleci.md

 ## Step 2 - Configuring the Build

-Create a `.circleci` directory in the `ci-integration-demo` repository fork and add a `config.yml` file there.
+Create a `.circleci` directory in the `testcafe-ci-demo` repository fork and add a `config.yml` file there.

 Use the content CircleCI provides by default with two changes: